english-blog/english-blog.github.io/_posts/2011-10-24-hdfc-bank-we-understand-your-world-really.md

 ###What HDFC Bank Could have done better?

-* For a high value transaction for Rs.38,500 @ Chemmanur Jewellery, HDFC Bank tried to send an SMS and followed by a phone call.
+* For a high value transaction for Rs.38,500 @ Chemmanur Jewelry, HDFC Bank tried to send an SMS and followed by a phone call.
 The main reason for phone call verification is to avoid credit card fraud.
 When you are not able to reach the customer, please pro-actively make efforts to reach the customer.
 You could have sent an email and / or temporarily block the card.
 I would be more than happy rather than pissed off.
 * Integrate all your internal systems (statement systems, RCU etc) and make sure that you know everything before calling the customer.
 * Please advise your customer care representatives to be polite while talking to the customers.
 Review the customer's payment history and get to know the customer before making assumptions.
 * When the customer is loyal and trying to settle all the dues with sincere efforts, please assist by providing him options.